mainlyetcetera/self-care-center/README.md

 # Self Care Center
+## Contributors
+*Eric Campbell*
+*Joe Haefling*

+### How to Use
+Upon page load, you will see your **main interactive tool**, the radio buttons in the center of the page.
+These buttons determine which type of self-care you receive!
+Clicking on one changes the background gradient color to suit that particular type of self-care!
+Clicking the `Receive Message` button will calmly fade out the meditator below and fade in your message!
+You may continue to click the `Receive Message` button for additional phrases!

+#### Technologies

+- JavaScript
+- HTML
+- CSS
+- Github
+- Google Chrome Developer Tools

+#### Wins

+- successful matching of the comp
+- successful setup of HTML and CSS pages
+- successful fade in and out of messages
+- successful fade out of meditation icon
+- attempted to make code dry by incorporating more functions to handle repetitive lines of code
+- successfully make buttons change color on hover

+#### Areas of Improvement

+- need to figure out and implement background gradients fading in and out so they're not so jarring
+- can certainly have made the css more dry
+- likely some spots I could make the JS more dry, as well
+- did not finish the chosen CYOA
+- took forever to actually be able to match the comp
+- removed change in background color as was too jarring

+### Reflection
+My main goal was to become stronger with my use of *HTML* and *CSS*.
+My learning style is to beat my head against a problem enough times that it becomes familiar to me.
+This was how I decided on the `CSS Animations` as my **CYOA**.
+I wanted to play with these technologies more!

+I definitely discovered the good practice of doing much of my styling using the *Developer Tools*, then transitioning that writing over to the editor.
+It was a huge pain to make each small style change in the editor to go see if it did anything I wanted it to do over on the page itself.
+This did, however, run me into another small issue: the sizing of the page is slightly different with the tools pulled up, so I ended up doing some minor adjustment after using the tools to accommodate for that.

+I fixed a small glitch that occurred as I was fading the messages in and out.
+It looks like due to my fade in and fade out effects both taking 3 seconds allowed for the briefest of moments where the message could fully display before disappearing and fading in.
+I fixed this by making the fade out take .1 second longer.
+This made it impossible for that window of time to occur!

+I took out the changing of the background color gradient because, without the fade in and out, it is simply too jarring and too distracting from the page as a whole.

+Overall, I consider this project a win.
+I have gone from next-to-no experience writing and manipulating `HTML` and `CSS` to having some.
+I am more confident navigating those types of pages now and troubleshooting issues as they arise.

 ## Overview
 How can I care for myself?
 One way is with affirmations and mantras!
 Affirmations are thoughts of positive self-empowerment, meant to assert your self-worth.